A word and a song with Max Jury at Rough Trade West

 MJ: I worked as a session musician briefly for a year until I decided that I wanted to go my own way and perform my own music for people.
 I’ve been doing that for the past year or so and so far it has been great!

-For further information about Max Jury and future events visit here.
+For further information and future events visit Max Jury’s website here.

 Watch the video for Christian Eyes here: